Thant998/Python-99Days/README.md

-# Simple logic for Python
+# Problem solving with Python